chelsea0282/Coloring-Board/README.md

      -> had to upload through SD card b/c too large of data
   5. (possibly later) print multiple different images.
   6. (possibly later)

+## Connecting TFT and FRDM
 ### SPI connection between TFT and FRDM
 - referenced lots of SPI library online to base ours
 - found a tutorial PDF for setting up SPI https://community.nxp.com/docs/DOC-103944 file:///Users/seungyeonhan/Downloads/KSDK%20SPI%20Master-Slave%20with%20FRDM-K64F.pdf
+### Physical Connection
+Using the acclerometer on the FRDM board, had to allow long enough connection so that the board will move freely but also maintain the connection with the FRDM board.
+Decided to use a breadboard to maintain a stable connection between the TFT board and the breadboard, and breadboard to the FRDM board.
+However, have to keep in mind that SPI works best in close distances.